Try just taking the positive path rather than the double-negative path.

 So why does it even matter?

-Well, as I talk about in my upcoming book The 50 75 100 Solution (to be fair, you wouldn’t really know since I still haven’t finished the book, but I’ve spoken on it openly already), what we put out into the discussion becomes the basis for the other party’s reactions.
+Well, as I talk about in my book The 50 75 100 Solution (and which I’ve spoken about in this TEDx), what we put out into the discussion becomes the basis for the other party’s reactions.
 This is how we have sway over their role in any relationship issue.
 When we put better stuff out into the equation through non-combative, positive, supportive words and actions, we are more likely to bring the other person’s angst level down, and turn difficult relationships into healthy (or at least healthier) ones.

 When we use negative words, even double-negatives like “don’t disagree”, we give up one of those chances to influence the other person to help move the relationship to a better place.
 If you are in a debate with someone, that really starts to matter as getting them to step down from a heightened or difficult situation is more likely to get to a resolution that benefits you.